bluelearn-open-source/SleepBot/README.md

 ## Note

 This bot requires Server Members Intent so make sure to enable that by going to your Discord Application -> Bot -> Privilaged Gateway Intents and enabling Server Members Intent.
 Without this, bot won't be able to access the cache to get user names.

+## Contribution

+Pull Requests will no longer be accepted on this repository.
+To create a pull request, go to the following repo: https://github.com/Clinify-Open-Sauce/SleepBot.
+However, this repository will continue to be updated.

 ## Changelogs